reanahub/reana-demo-worldpopulation/README.md

 version and the notebook kernel that our analysis was using.
 We shall achieve this by preparing a [Docker](https://www.docker.com/) container image for our analysis steps.

-Let us assume that we are using CentOS7 operating system and Jupyter Notebook 1.0 with IPython 5.0 kernel to run the above analysis on our laptop.
+Let us assume that we are using Ubuntu 24.04 operating system and Jupyter Notebook with IPython kernel to run the above analysis on our laptop.
 We can use an already-prepared Docker image called [reana-env-jupyter](https://github.com/reanahub/reana-env-jupyter).
 Please have a look at that repository if you would like to create yours.
 Here it is enough to use this